wp-plugins/my-simple-space/readme.txt

 1. The dashboard widget

 == Changelog ==

+= 1.0.4 =
+* Found issue with closing columns on the widget.
+This was an HTML code issue, not closing the div tag, which caused other widgets below to be absorbed into the same widget box.

 = 1.0.3 =
 * General housekeeping to clean up plugin files, including plugin information.